lucasloureiror/AegisPass/README.md

 2. Run the AegisPass CLI tool:

-For Linux or macOS:
+For Linux or macOS just run the executable with the size of your password as an argument:

 ```
-./aegis sizeOfYourPassword
+./aegis.exe 7
 ```

 For Windows:

 ```
-aegis.exe sizeOfYourPassword
+aegis.exe 7
 ```

-Follow the prompts to generate your true random password.
+In this example a password with size of 7 characters will be generated.

 ## License